Short Bowel Syndrome

 If you are malnourished, your doctor may give you food, fluid, and electrolytes through an IV.
 You will be advised to gradually increase your caloric intake and avoid certain foods.
 Initially, your diet will be high-protein, low-fat, and lactose-free.

-There is no known way to prevent short bowel syndrome.
+There are no current guidelines to prevent short bowel syndrome.

 - Updated: 05/07/2014